 1111 Rusk – Texaco Building

-Ms. Derby informed the Board that the project is not ready for Board review because the developer must provide the elevation for the garage before the project can proceed.

-City of Houston – HUD 108 Program
+Item was tabled City of Houston – HUD 108 Program

 Ms. Derby reported that additional funding in the amount of $8,400 is needed to extend the consultant contract by another 40 hours to develop a funding mechanism for the program and assist with the loan closing process.